 Available in 10k, 14k 18k and 22k Gold, or 10k, 14k, 18k and 19k White Gold as well as sterling silver.

 About Haida Eagle

 For discernible reasons, Eagle is known as Master of the Skies in Haida culture.
 More mystically, Eagle is said to be the messenger to the Creator, traveling between the physical world and spiritual world at will.
 The Eagle as a whole represents focus, strength, peace and the prestige of leadership coinciding with exceptional vision both literal and figurative.
-Individual parts of Eagle, meanwhile, have unique significance as well: Wings are representative of the united effort of female and male, who mate for life to achieve harmonious results; an Eagle feather is said to transmit strength and give the bearer the ability to speak honestly from the heart without hurt or anger; Eagle down is sprinkled across thresholds as a sign of peace and warm welcome to esteemed guests.
+Individual parts of Eagle, meanwhile, have unique significance: Wings are representative of the united effort of female and male, who mate for life to achieve harmonious results; an Eagle feather is said to transmit strength and give the bearer the ability to speak honestly from the heart without hurt or anger; Eagle down is sprinkled across thresholds as a sign of peace and warm welcome to esteemed guests.

 Eagle appears in many Haida stories, but a recurrent legend recounts how a young man would fill his canoe with salmon and give them all to an eagle to eat even though he himself was nearly starving.
 He was shunned and abandon by his people for this apparent squandering.
 But Eagle saw it differently and eventually provided the young man with whales to eat in return, illustrating the bounty nature provides when treated with reverence.

 A short, sharp, hooked beak individualizes the Haida Eagle.
 Eagle’s head is devoid of feather or crest (bald, in other words) and the chest is typically a prominent feature, distinguished and proud.
 Eagle’s wings are often long and majestic with the end feathers splayed out as when seen in flight overhead while claws are shown as curved and distinctively-sharp talons.